 However, it’s only noticeable with fast-moving objects in really dark scenes – if you’re deliberately looking for it.

-Unlike the Odyssey G7 models, the Samsung C49G95T doesn’t support Motion Blur Reduction which could further decrease ghosting at a cost of picture brightness and variable refresh rate, but it’s not necessary either.
+Unlike the Odyssey G7 models, the Samsung C49G95T doesn’t support Motion Blur Reduction, which could further decrease ghosting at the cost of picture brightness and variable refresh rate, but it’s not necessary either.

-At 240Hz, input lag amounts to only ~3ms which makes for imperceptible delay between your actions and the result on the screen.
+At 240Hz, input lag amounts to only ~3ms, which results in imperceptible delay between your actions and the result on the screen.